rubigdata/bigdata-blog-2021-joshdev-de/docs/assignment-02-own-jobs.md

 |letters|4038816|
 |lines|147838|

 So my answer is that Romeo appears more often.

+In the end I must confess that spending the time on normalizing the data maybe was not the best investment here, but it bugged me that the output was not really meaningful.
+I spent a lot of time debugging some mistakes I made in normalizing the text and in the end I did not have enough time to go ahead and use more advanced map reduce patterns.